By Julian Baskin, Principal Urban Advisor, Cities Alliance

 The Coronavirus has finally burst the bubble and it is now clear that climate change, and increased global pressure on depleting natural resources, are creating the breeding ground for new viruses, the spread of which cannot be stopped by antibiotics.
 Future public health will depend on the ability to slow down infections by adopting the WHO advice.

-In a globalised world the public health system is only as strong as its weakest link, which include the 1 billion people living in slums.
+In a globalised world, the public health system is only as strong as its weakest link, which includes the 1 billion people living in slums.
 COVID-19 highlights that everyone needs services from the local state, yet the local state has often been left deprived of the skills and resources it needs to effectively intervene.
 Now, parallel to the renewed fear of contagion, there are suddenly signs of renewed political will which we must strongly support.

 This is a daunting challenge as cities in the developing world face massive infrastructure backlogs that will continue to grow and will undermine the provision of basic public health.
 This becomes even more alarming considering that by 2050 some 70 per cent of the world’s population will live in cities.